-Queensland welcomes, through this visa pathway, entrepreneurs who want to develop or commercialise their innovative ideas and who have a funding agreement with a specified third party.
+Queensland welcomes entrepreneurs who want to develop or commercialise their innovative ideas and who have a funding agreement with a specified third party.

 This is a state-nominated four-year provisional entrepreneur visa, which is a stream of the Business Innovation and Investment (Provisional) visa (subclass 188) and a pathway to permanent residency through the Business Innovation and Investment (Permanent) visa (subclass 888).

-State nomination for this visa is managed by the Queensland Government through Business and Skilled Migration Queensland (BSMQ) in collaboration with the Australian Government’s Department of Home Affairs.
+State nomination for this visa is managed by the Queensland Government through Business and Skilled Migration Queensland (BSMQ) in collaboration with the Australian Government’s Department of Home Affairs HA).

 - have a funding agreement from a third party* of at least A$200,000 to undertake a complying entrepreneur activity